Variations of a Grey Horse Coat Coloring:

-Flea-bitten grey horses often look like white horses with “freckles.”
+Flea-bitten grey horses often look like white mares or geldings with “freckles.”
 For flea-bitten grey horses, the greying process can alter their coats such that tiny groups of hair remain fully pigmented on an otherwise fully grey or white coat.
 These flecks are distinct from Appaloosa markings because the marking is not visible in the pigmentation of the skin – only on the horse’s fur.

 More Grey Variations:

 Dapple grey and flea-bitten grey are the terms most commonly used by riders and horse professionals.
 In recent years, however, riders and breeders have begun referring more often to “steel grey,” “rose grey,” and “grey roan.”
 Each of these terms simply refers to a mild variation in how the grey gene is modifying the underlying base color.

 Rose grey can be a temporary stage of the greying process.
 Horses with a base coat color of chestnut or bay (i.e. a brown coat) may experience the greying process as white fur evenly distributed through their coat.
 This mixed appearance of brown and white hairs can appear to be a pinkish or gold color, creating a beautiful– though fleeting- rose grey colored horse.

 Rose grey horses can simultaneously exhibit dappling on their grey coats.
 Like dapples, rose grey may last only 1-2 years before the depigmentation progresses to overtake the red or brown fur.